 This experiment monitored 137 peptides from 49 proteins over the course of 42 LC-MS/MS injections.
 Once familiar with the data processing and visualization techniques described in this tutorial, you should find it relatively straightforward to manage and assess data from larger studies with even more targets across more experimental groups.
 Without this tutorial, however, one can easily get overwhelmed by the details of working with comparatively smaller data sets.

-This tutorial is comprised of the following sections:
+This tutorial comprises the following sections:

 Getting Started